Redwater is a tick-borne disease listed with the World Organisation for Animal Health

 Conditions are often more severe than other strains.

-Parasitaemia (percentage of infected erythrocytes) - maximum parasitaemia is often less than one per cent.
+High fever, Parasitaemia (percentage of infected erythrocytes) – maximum parasitemia is often less than one percent.

-- Animals likely to separate from herd, be weak, depressed and reluctant to move
+Animals are likely to separate from the herd, be weak, depressed, and reluctant to move

 The survivors may be weak and in reduced condition, although they usually recover fully.
 Subacute infections, with less apparent clinical signs, are also seen.